 One of the most famous teas to come from Yunnan Province is Puer.
 It got its name from Puer County in Yunnan, which did not produce the tea, but was a huge market on the Ancient Tea Horse Trail.
-What makes Puer Tea unique is that it ages like a fine wine and older aged Puer Tea can go for tens of thousands of dollars.
+What makes Puer Tea unique is that it ages like a fine wine and older-aged Puer Tea can go for tens of thousands of dollars.
 Puer Tea comes in two different kings, Sheng also called Green Puer, and Shou also called Red Puer.
 Sheng Puer Tea is not fermented.
-The tea leaves are picked, steamed, to stop the oxidizing process and then pressed into molds.
+The tea leaves are picked, steamed, to stop the oxidizing process, and then pressed into molds.
 Shou Puer Tea is fermented.
 The tea leaves after picking are covered and allowed to ferment before being steamed and pressed into molds.
 Sheng Puer has been made for centuries, but Shou Puer was invented in the latter half of the 20th century.
 Its process was invented to imitate an aged Sheng Puer Tea.
 Originally, Puer Teas were pressed into molds.
 The resulting brick of tea was easier to transport and store.
-Now Puer Tea can be found shaped like cakes, bowls, and balls, bricks, as well as loose leaf.
+Now Puer Tea can be found shaped like cakes, bowls, balls, bricks, as well as loose leaves.
 Many people in China collect Puer Tea as an investment for future sale or consumption.

 Yunnan Red Tea (Dian Hong):